MiguelTolino/cloud-1/README.md

 ### 🔑 **Key Components**

-- **`main.tf`**: Terraform configuration defining the VM, networking, and firewall rules.
+- **`main.tf`**: Terraform configuration defining the VM instances, networking, and firewall rules.
+Supports scaling via `node_count`.
-- **`launch-vm.sh`**: A wrapper script that initializes Terraform, applies the configuration, and monitors the instance startup.
+- **`launch-vm.sh`**: A wrapper script that initializes Terraform, applies the configuration, and monitors the startup of all instances in parallel.
-- **`startup-instance.sh`**: The script that runs inside the VM to bootstrap the environment and deploy the application.
+- **`startup-instance.sh`**: The script that runs inside each VM to bootstrap the environment and deploy the application.
 - **`setup_ubuntu.sh`**: A local helper script to install Terraform and the Google Cloud CLI on your Ubuntu machine.

 ### 📋 **Prerequisites**